Capture of Mametz: Preparatory bombardment

 On 20 June, British heavy artillery bombarded German communications behind the front line as far back as Bapaume and then continued intermittently until the evening of 22 June.
 At dawn on 24 June, a shrapnel barrage began on the German front position and villages nearby.
 At noon more accurate fire began and in the evening a light rain turned the German positions into mud.
 On 25 June, heavy artillery-fire predominated, smashing trenches and blocking dugouts, setting fire to supply dumps and causing large explosions in Montauban.
-Variations in the intensity of fire indicated likely areas to be attacked; the greatest weight of fire occurring at Mametz, Fricourt and Ovillers; during the night the German commanders prepared their defences around the villages and ordered the second line to be manned.
+Variations in the intensity of fire indicated likely areas to be attacked; the greatest weight of fire occurring at Mametz, Fricourt and Ovillers; during the night the German commanders prepared their defences around the villages and ordered the second position to be manned.
 After an overnight lull, the bombardment increased again on 26 June then suddenly stopped.
-The German garrisons took post and fired red rockets to call for artillery support and a German barrage was fired into no man's land.
+The German garrisons took post, fired red rockets to call for artillery support and a German barrage was fired into no man's land.
 Later in the afternoon, huge mortar bombs began to fall, destroying shallower dugouts and a super-heavy gun bombarded the main German strong-points, as smaller guns pulverised the villages close to the front line, from which civilians were hurriedly removed.